Canon M6 Mark II vs R6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 Mark II and Canon EOS R6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 Mark II and the Canon R6 are recent models that are part of the current product line-up.
-The M6 Mark II replaced the earlier Canon M6, while the Canon R6 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the M6 Mark II and the R6 are recent models that are part of the current product line-up.
+The M6 Mark II replaced the earlier Canon M6, while the R6 does not have a direct predecessor.
+Further information on the features and operation of the M6 Mark II and R6 can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Canon R6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon M6 Mark II or the Canon R6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.